NickCMoore/cheshire-captures/README.md

 cd repository-name
 ```
 5. You can now make changes to the project locally.
 Any updates you make can be pushed back to the repository.

+## Credits

+This project would not have been possible without the help of several resources, tools, and inspirations that guided my development process.
+Below is a detailed list of all the elements that contributed to various aspects of this project.

+- The background images used on the **Sign In** and **Sign Up** pages were sourced from [Unsplash](https://unsplash.com), an incredible resource for free, high-quality photography.
+Special thanks to the photographers who shared their work.

+- For the **Upload Image** icons used in the **Create Photo**, **Edit Photo**, and **Profile Edit** pages, I used [Pngtree](https://pngtree.com), which provided the perfect visual elements for these features.
+Their extensive library made it easy to find icons that matched the aesthetic of the site.

+- The **No Results Found** placeholder image, displayed when a user search returns no results, was customized from a template provided by **Hajde/Media**.
+It ensures that users have a clear visual cue when there’s no matching content.

+- The logo for **Cheshire Captures** was designed using [FreeLogoDesign.org](https://www.freelogodesign.org).
+I started with their free design templates and tailored them to match the unique identity of the platform.

+- To refine the branding, I used [Fotor](https://www.fotor.com) to make the logo’s background transparent, allowing it to integrate seamlessly across different color schemes on the site.

+- When implementing the **Delete Confirmation Modal** for managing posts and comments, I consulted an insightful article shared by tutor support.
+It provided a foundational understanding of modal creation in React, which I then adapted to suit the functionality required in this project.

+- After building the initial version of the modal, I found a helpful guide on refactoring components to ensure the **Delete Confirmation Modal** became reusable across different sections of the site, such as the photo deletion and profile management areas.

+- For implementing the date-based filtering in the **Gallery** section, I relied on an excellent [Stack Overflow thread](https://stackoverflow.com).
+This allowed me to dynamically filter photos by their upload date and provide users with real-time sorting options based on the latest content.

+- Another [Stack Overflow article](https://stackoverflow.com) helped me address a persistent React console warning about the correct usage of component brackets.
+This fix improved the performance and code readability of the project, especially when handling the **Top-Rated Photos** component.

+- The logic for setting a **dynamic date variable** (used for showing the most recent content) was inspired by a tutorial on [ReactGo.com](https://www.reactgo.com).
+This tutorial provided a simple yet powerful method to ensure the homepage and profile pages always show up-to-date information.

+- To implement the **React Simple Star Rating** feature for user reviews, I referred to documentation from the package itself.
+However, I also took inspiration from my mentor, who used a similar rating system in a previous project, helping me understand how to customize the component for this platform.

+- The official documentation for the **Star Rating System** helped me properly install and customize the component to suit the needs of the platform, ensuring seamless integration for rating photos in the **Photo Detail** view.

+- The **Code Institute DRF Walkthrough Project** from Code Institute also provided key guidance on structuring the back-end API for Cheshire Captures.
+By reviewing how Django Rest Framework was used in the walkthrough, I was able to apply similar strategies for user authentication, photo management, and rating systems.

+- The **Scroll to Top** button, which significantly improves the user experience, was inspired by an article on [GitConnected](https://www.gitconnected.com).
+This feature makes navigating long pages, such as the **Gallery** and **Popular Photographers** pages, more manageable and user-friendly.

+- A significant portion of the React front-end for this project was built by following Code Institute’s **Moments Walkthrough Project**.
+This walkthrough was instrumental in helping me understand how to structure a modern front-end with React, including handling authentication, CRUD operations, and state management.
+The **Moments** project particularly helped in implementing features like the **Gallery Feed**, where users can scroll through a series of images, and the **Profile Page**, where users can manage their photos.

+## Acknowledgements

+This project was developed as part of **Portfolio Project #5** (Advanced Front-End Specialization) for the **Diploma in Full Stack Software Development** at the **Code Institute**.
+I am incredibly grateful for the support and guidance of my mentor, **Gareth McGirr**, who provided valuable feedback and insight throughout the development process.

+A huge thanks to the **Cheshire Captures** community, whose input inspired many of the user-driven features in this platform.
+Additionally, I’d like to extend my appreciation to my peers and tutors at the Code Institute for their constant encouragement and willingness to answer questions—especially on the **Slack** channels.
+Your support helped me overcome numerous challenges during the development process.

+Lastly, I want to acknowledge the vast array of online resources and communities—particularly **Unsplash**, **Pngtree**, **Stack Overflow**, and **GitConnected**—for offering the tutorials, tools, and assets that helped bring this project to life.

+**[Nick Moore]**, [October] [2024]